vahidhedayati/springboot-microservice-example/README.md

-This is a springboot microservice application, I haven't had time to test / fully complete this project.
-Just something that I got side tracked with in the aim of learning more about springboot microservices.
+This is a springboot microservice application,

 In the last few years Hysterix has become deprecated and now changed to a few alternatives I used resilience4j in this project,